-Protein is made up of amino acids of which there are 9 known as ‘essential’, and 11 other ‘non-essential’ amino acids.
-These amino acids are the building block for all human cells, making it absolutely essential to ensure the bodies protein stores are kept topped up.
+Protein is made up of amino acids of which 9 are classified as ‘essential’ and 11 others ‘non-essential’.
+These amino acids are the building blocks for all human cells, making it vital to ensure the bodies protein stores are kept topped up.
 In fact, protein is the second most abundant component of the human body after water.

 High Electrolyte Profile

 For Rapid Replenishment and Recovery

 Electrolytes are essential minerals that help maintain fluid levels in the body and regulate overall brain, heart, muscle and nervous system function.
 When the body sheds fluids through prolonged sweating, vomiting or illness, mineral levels dip and must be restored.
 For athletes, the most obvious symptom of electrolyte imbalance is muscle cramping, but other signs can include weakness, dizziness or heart palpitations.

 The essential electrolytes most commonly found in the human body are sodium, potassium, bicarbonate, chloride, calcium, magnesium and phosphate.
 Of these, Coconut water is particularly rich in potassium, sodium, magnesium, phosphorus and calcium.

 Potassium: Coconut water (the fat-free water contained in young coconuts) contains more potassium per serving than the famously potassium-potent banana.
 Potassium depletion is often to blame if you experience muscle cramping during exercise and is especially important for regulating the function of muscle cells in the heart and blood levels.

 Sodium: The most important positive ion outside your cells, and also one of the most depleted during exercise as it is lost through sweat and urine.
 Sodium works to maintain your body's fluid balance.

 Magnesium: Crucial for maintaining the electrical potential of your cells and optimal muscle function.